severb/flowy/docs/introduction.rst

 SWF Introduction
 ================

-Before we start using Flowy lets get familiar with Amazon SWF.
+This is a high-level overview of Amazon Simple Workflow.
 If you already know how SWF works you can head straight to the :doc:`tutorial`.
-If you never used SWF before then you should continue reading because this will help you better understand how the library works.
+If you never used it before then you should continue reading this introduction.

 SWF is a web service offered by Amazon as part of their Cloud Computing Services.
 It's advertised as something that helps you build, run, and scale